daveadane/PIA25_Individuell_Dawit_Adane/README.md

 Customer	One customer → Many orders
 Order	One order → Many order items
 Product	One product → Many reviews
 Run the Application

 python src/main.py

 Application Output

-When executed, the application connects to the PostgreSQL database and displays the following:
+When executed, the application connects to the PostgreSQL database and displays:

 All products